siemantic/share-ssl-validator/README.md

 ## Scope

-### Validation Service
+### Farmer DNS Service

-This service should only be responsible for the following...
+This service should only be responsible for the following:

 + Validating a farmer's NodeID
   + Validated by having the farmer sign the value of a TXT record with their private key
 + Creating a DNS A record for the Farmer using their nodeid as the hostname on the storj.farm domain
 + Creating a DNS TXT record using the gcloud API
-+ Wait for confirmation that the user has successfully validated and received their SSL certificates
-+ Confirming that the users HTTPS server is reachable, working properly, and using a valid certificate
-+ Clean up TXT records either after success confirmation or a set timeout
++ Confirm that a farmer is reachable over HTTPS at the DNS entry we created.

+The intention here is to separate all knowledge of SSL and LE from the Farmer DNS Service, making the farmer responsible for it's own certificate.
+Since we are a TLD, this seems to be the most natural approach to things.

 ### Storj Share

-The additions to the Storj Share service should only include the following
+The additions to the Storj Share service should only include the following:

 + Submitting a request to LE requesting a certificate for the DNS name [nodeid].storj.farm
   + the storj.farm domain should be a configurable parameter